GRH-BCI/BCI_Gaming_Platform/README.md

 ## Running locally

-1. Replace the apiKey in `main.js` with the apiKey of your account
+1. Replace the room URL in `daily.js` with the URL of your own room.
-1. Install dependencies `npm i`
+1. Install dependencies `npm install`
 1. Run `npm start`